jlab-sensing/irrigation-demo/README.md

 **Purpose**
 - Provides full control over an irrigation solenoid connected to an ESP32.
 - Supports manual control, timed operations, and automatic irrigation based on soil moisture thresholds.
+- IMPORTANT NOTE: The computer running the python script must be on the same WiFi network as the ESP32.

 **Configuration**
 - Update the `ENTS_IP` constant in the script with the ESP32’s IP address.
 Example: